noomdalv/rails_mini_fb/README.md

 This is the 8th and Final Project of the Microverse Technical Curriculum at Microverse - @microverseinc

-    This project consists of building a Facebook clone using Rails 5, the requirements include: user > friendships, posts,comments and likes modules and functionalities.
+    This project consists of building a Facebook clone using Rails 5, the requirements include User [friendships, posts,comments, likes] modules and functionalities.

     The project was completed using Bootstrap, Devise, RSpec, Omniauth and PostgreSQL.